SimonCropp/Argon/docs/ConvertingJSONandXML.md

     <section>
       <title>SerializeXmlNode</title>
       <content>

-       <para>The JsonConvert has two helper methods for converting between JSON and XML.
-The first is
+The JsonConvert has two helper methods for converting between JSON and XML.
+The first is `Argon.JsonConvert.SerializeXmlNode`.
-       `Argon.JsonConvert.SerializeXmlNode`.
 This method takes an XmlNode and serializes it to JSON text.

 <code lang="cs" source="..\Src\Tests\Documentation\ConvertingJsonAndXmlTests.cs" region="SerializeXmlNode" title="Converting XML to JSON with SerializeXmlNode" />

-       <para>Because multiple nodes with the same name at the same level are grouped together into an array,
-       the conversion process can produce different JSON depending on the number of nodes.
-For example, if some XML for a user has a single `<Role>` node, then that role will be text against a JSON `"Role"` property, but if the user has multiple `&lt;Role&gt;` nodes, then the role values will be placed in a JSON array.
+Because multiple nodes with the same name at the same level are grouped together into an array, the conversion process can produce different JSON depending on the number of nodes.
+For example, if some XML for a user has a single `<Role>` node, then that role will be text against a JSON `"Role"` property, but if the user has multiple `<Role>` nodes, then the role values will be placed in a JSON array.

        <para>To fix this situation a custom XML attribute can be added to force a JSON array to be created.